sbergot/wandering-mushroom/content/2020-11-12-welcome-to-the-frozen-colony.md

 The players have been exiled here.
 The old kingdoms are happy to send them away and don't really care how they are treated in the colony as long as the riches keep coming their way.
 The various colony factions know that most people won't survive long here.
-Either the player are able to fend for themselves, or their lives are worth less than their clothes as far as everyone is concerned.
+Either the players are able to fend for themselves, or their lives are worth less than their clothes as far as everyone is concerned.

 The players are let out of the boat.
 A soldier releases them from their cuffs.